April to June

 Because of the orange blossoms ability to both bear flowers and produce fruit, they were popular with Victorian era brides as a symbol of fertility.

 Orange oil is an effective grease cutter and has become popular as an ingredient in some popular commercial cleaners.

-When people think of Florida, they conjure up images of sunshine, and beaches and, of course, Florida oranges.
-It may come as little surprise then that the state flower of Florida is none other than the orange blossom, the flower of the orange fruit tree.
+When people think of Florida, they conjure up images of sunshine, beaches and Florida oranges, so it may come as no surprise that the state flower of Florida is none other than the Orange Blossom, the flower of the orange fruit tree.

-Florida’s state flower has long been associated with good fortune.
-Bouquets and tiaras made with fragrant orange blossom flowers were a popular favorite of brides in the Victorian era.
-The blossoms’ ability to both bear flowers and produce fruit is said to represent fertility.
-Orange blossom season is also associated with good times.
+Orange Blossom season has long been associated with good times.
 From 1925 to 1953, a passenger train named the “Orange Blossom Special” brought well-to-do vacationers to sunny Florida from New York, winding its way from Jacksonville to Miami.
 In the wintertime only, a section of the train trekked to Tampa and St. Petersburg, dropping winter-weary passengers off at resorts for restorative vacations.

 Beyond its attractiveness and romantic image, Florida’s state flower is also commercially valuable.
 Products made from the flowers include an essential oil that is sometimes used in natural skin care products and in aromatherapy.
 Honeybees make a favorite product from the flower: orange blossom honey.
 Its orange flavor and mild taste make it a popular treat.